Private teachers/tutors teach a specific skill or subject to individuals or small groups of children or adults.

 Pay for private teachers/tutors varies depending on qualifications and experience:

-- University students who work as private teachers/tutors can earn $17 to $20 an hour.
+- University students who work as private teachers/tutors can earn up to $20 an hour.

 - Private teachers/tutors with a relevant degree and/or a teaching qualification working for a company can earn between $25 and $35 an hour.